brahle/django-quickstart/README.md

 Django-quickstart
 =================

-Shell scripts that help you quickly start a Django project.
+Shell scripts that helps you quickly start a Django project.

 Django's setup.py is only going so far in helping you start a Django project quickly.
 A lot of additional setup is needed if one wants to